 A skilled labour force is required to support the growing technology sector and youth need to be engaged in technology courses and science literacy that will give them the skills to advance.
-This is a definite need for the province and though we have programs and services in place to support it, there is room for this to grow across BC.
+This is a definite need for the province and though we have programs and services in place to support it, there is room for this to grow across B.C.
 Another significant issue is access to capital for small and mid-sized technology companies.
-Viable new businesses are finding it relatively easy to find individual investors, or 'angels', but this initial support needs to extend beyond the early stages of a company's growth as is the intent of #BCTECH Fund.
+Viable new businesses are finding it relatively easy to find individual investors, or 'angels', but this initial support needs to extend beyond the early stages of a company's growth.